AliSalman-et-al/auto-rob2/CONTEXT.md

 ### DomainEvidenceContext

 Prompt-ready evidence context for one RoB 2 domain or one Domain 2 prompt stage.
-It combines primary-paper evidence, evidence packets, RAG compatibility text, trial facts, and registry fields without changing source selection or signaling-question control logic.
+It combines primary-paper evidence, evidence packets, trial facts, and registry fields without changing source selection or signaling-question control logic.

 ### DomainSqStage